Highlighter (album)

-Highlighter is the eighth album by the People Under the Stairs, and the first one released on Thes One's artist-cooperative label, Piecelock 70.
+Highlighter is the eighth album by the People Under the Stairs, and the band's first released with Thes One's artist-cooperative label, Piecelock 70.
 With the exception of an iTunes-only EP, the album was released without accompanying singles or music videos.
 In the months following the release of Highlighter, PUTS embarked on yet another tour in support of the album.